Chapter 7 : The Lions and the Cup

 “Relax mate, she seems like a nice girl.”

 He heard someone open the door as he slipped on a clean jumper.
 “Oliver” said a sharp voice, in response Oliver sighed.
-Even if he couldn't see the voice's owner he knew who that
+Even if he couldn't see the voice's owner he knew who that tone belonged to.

 “Percy” Oliver sighed as he watched the Weasley look through his trunk muttering something under his breath.